PowerShell/PowerShell-RFC/1-Draft/RFCnnnn-ForEach-Parallel-Cmdlet.md

 - `-AsJob` parameter switch indicates that a job is returned, which represents the command running asynchronously

-The 'ForEach-Object -Parallel' command will return only after all piped input have been processed.
+The `ForEach-Object -Parallel` command will stream output to the console until all piped input has been processed.
-Unless the '-AsJob' switch is used, in which case a job object is returned immediately that monitors the ongoing execution state and collects generated data.
+If the `-AsJob` switch is used then a job object is returned and remains in the running state while input is being processed.
 The returned job object can be used with all PowerShell cmdlets that manipulate jobs.

 ### Implementation details